Location: Akershus, Norway

 Location: Munchen, Germany

 Bavaria is one of the strongest economic regions in Europe and enjoys an excellent global reputation as a high-tech location.
 The gross domestic product per capita is one of the highest worldwide.
 The employment dynamics outperforms that of all other German states.
-Bavaria offers employees the best job prospects and companies a highly qualified workforce.
+Bavaria offers employees the best job prospects and companies with a highly qualified workforce.
 Bavaria is in the forefront of technical and economic progress with major international companies, strong medium-sized firms, and future-oriented research.

 Location: Beek, Netherlands